SatyKrish/azconf21-demo/README.md

 1. Deploy `voting-app`, which includes a python frontend service and redis backend service with `Azure Disk` as persistent volume.

     ```sh
+    kubectl create namespace voting-app

     kubectl apply -f manifests/1-voting-app-deploy.yaml
     ```

-    Watch the pods are in `running` state.
+    Watch the pods until they are in `running` state.

     ```sh
     watch kubectl get all -n voting-app